This post may contain affiliate links. For more information, read my disclosure policy.

 You can make this pie up to a day in advance.
 Just be sure to fully cool the pie first and then cover it before you put in the refrigerator.

-You can also FREEZE the baked pie for up to a month.
+You can freeze the baked pie for up to a month.
+Just wrap it well with plastic wrap.

 You can keep it out at room temperature for up to two days.
 Or keep it in the refrigerator for up to four days.
 Just keep it covered.